james-kuo/bayesian-robust-regression/README.md

 I compared the robust and gaussian models on a dataset with only 1 independent variable so we can visualize.

 Left panel is when the quadratic term is added in addition to the linear term, and right panel is when only the linear term is present.
-Lower theta value corresponds to a larger artificial outlier added to the dataset. <span id="a1">[[1]](#f1)</span> We can see that in the robust model, regression lines are much more stable no matter how large the outlier compared to the gaussian regression.
+Lower theta value corresponds to a larger artificial outlier added to the dataset <span id="a1">[[1]](#f1)</span>.
+We can see that in the robust model, regression lines are much more stable no matter how large the outlier compared to the gaussian regression.
 ![Robust vs. Gaussian Model with Exponential noise](https://github.com/james-kuo/bayesian-robust-regression/blob/master/regression_plot.png)

 ### Posterior Distributions